saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

 * Clone or Fork the [example project](https://github.com/saucelabs/saucectl-xcuitest-example) then update the configuration file in `./sauce/config.yml` to customize your test run

-Another option, If you have your own app and test files, is to copy the sample project, and place your tests in the **/app** directory, replacing the example app & test files.
+Another option, If you have your own app and test files, is to copy the sample project, and place your tests in the **/apps** directory, replacing the example app & test files.

 ### Initialize saucectl

-Now that you have your Cypress test files set up in a directory, and your Sauce Labs username and access key setup globally with saucectl, you can initialize the test runner in order to run your Cypress tests on the Sauce Labs Cloud.
+Now that you have your Cypress test files set up in a directory, and your Sauce Labs username and access key setup globally with saucectl, you can initialize a saucectl project in order to run your Cypress tests on the Sauce Labs Cloud.

-From the folder where you should have placed you app files test files or assets (with the sample, navigate to the `app` directory), run the terminal command:
+From the folder where you should have placed you app files test files or assets (with the sample, navigate to the `apps` directory), run the terminal command:

 ```
 saucectl init